Multicellular simulations with shape and volume constraints using optimal transport: Introduction

 Although our model is formally a tessellation model, we show that it shares important properties with point-particle systems, level-set methods and vertex models, which thus also suggests a novel optimal transport point of view for these methods.
 As a consequence, our model is remarkably versatile: within the same framework, we can represent individual particles with arbitrary shapes (as in level-set methods), their collective motion (as in point-particle systems) and much denser tissue-like aggregates whose dynamics is ruled by surface tension and other contact-based interactions (typically treated with DCMs).
+The graphical abstract Fig.~\ref{fig:graphical_abstract} summarizes our approach.